swapnica15/ybh_sandbox/_pages/wedding-brochure-adds.md

 Hot buffet of seasonal dishes (supplement applies)

-Or the option to opganise external catering.
+Or the option to organise external catering.

 </div>
 </div>